pablitolito/pySCu/Readme.txt

+This program is linked with Calvín et al., (in review). pySCu: a new python code for analyzing remagnetizations directions by means of Small Circle utilities.
+Computers and geosciences

 pySCu has three different modules
  - pySCu_calc.py does the calculations
  - pySCu_draw.py draws different general plots
  - pySCu_draw_labels.py does a plot with the different elements with the name of the site.

-It runs in Python 2.7 and uses some uses some basic Python libraries as Matplotlib-1.5.3 and Numpy-1.11.2.
+The program uses some basic Python libraries as Matplotlib-1.5.3 and Numpy-1.11.2 so will not run on the standard Mac OS and Windows versions of python;
+ we recommend either the Anaconda or Canopy installations.
+The user is referred to the instructions for PmagPy and Anaconda or Canopy installations in the PmagPy cookbook at: https://earthref.org/PmagPy/.

 Drawing modules are based in PmagPy (Tauxe et al. 2016, G3, DOI: 10.1002/2016GC006307)

 Running the programs:

-To run the programs, input data and Python files must be placed in the same folder.
 The Python files can be used as executable files but it is recommended to run the program from the command line (against possible errors the command line give us some information about what is happening).
 (Command line trick: write the first letters of the program and press 'Tab')